AkiKurisu/Next-Gen-Dialogue/README.md

 <img src="Docs/Images/BakeDialogue.png">

-1. The basic dialogue tree design is consistent with the process of [《Create a Dialogue Tree》](#create-a-dialogue-tree)
+1. The basic dialogue tree design is consistent with the process of [Create a Dialogue Tree](#create-a-dialogue-tree)
 2. Add ```AI Bake Module``` for the fragments or options that need to be baked, and remove the module for nodes that do not need to be baked
 3. Select the type of LLM you are baking with
 4. <b>Select in turn</b> the nodes that AI dialogue Baker needs to recognize, the order of recognition is based on the order selected by the mouse, and finally select the nodes that need to be baked